-My opponent has been elected six times as our Rhode Island Congressmen.
-In his six terms as our Representative, I can't think of one important thing he has done for the State of Rhode Island, can you?
-We can no longer sit back and allow career politicians who do nothing to better our great State to run unopposed so they can enjoy "the lifestyle" on our dime.
-This is what my opponent has done to the Rhode Island taxpayers.
+My opponent has been elected seven times as our Rhode Island Congressmen.
+In his seven terms as our Representative, I can't think of one important thing he has done for the State of Rhode Island, can you?
+We can no longer sit back and allow these career politicians continue to serve themselves, their party and special interests as we the people continue to struggle in our daily lives.
+I hope you will change the direction of our representation in congress and elect an ordinary hard working Rhode Islander like yourself to go to Washington DC to fight your fight, because your fight is my fight.

 What are my qualifications to take a seat in Congress?
 They’re the same as yours: I’m a Citizen, a Voter, and a Taxpayer – Just as is specified in the US Constitution.
 In fact, I’d say I’m more qualified for the 2nd District Seat because I’m just like you: I Work in the District, I raised my family here, and my wife and I own our one and only home right here.
 All that makes me More qualified than the incumbent.